nivlab/opendata/source/_posts/bennett2021.md

 - mood
 ---

-Data for a study in which N=120 participants completed a novel compound generalization task with mood inductions and eye-tracking.
+Data from a study in which N=120 participants completed a novel compound generalization task with mood inductions and eye-tracking.